ktekinay/XOJO-SQLBuilder/README.md

 There is only limited error checking so it you want to do something that makes no sense at all, this module won't try to stop you.

-Some databases are not yet supported (Oracle, ODBC, and MSSQL).
+Some databases are not yet supported (Oracle and ODBC).

 ## How To Use It

-Open the included project and copy the **SQLBuilder\_MTC** and **SBSettings\_MTC** modules into your project.
-The latter is so you can easily turn off databases that you do not want compiled into your project and it is separate so you can update the main module later without touching those settings.
+Open the included project and copy the **SQLBuilder\_MTC** module into your project.

 To construct SQL, you can either instantiate a new `SQLBuilder_MTC.Statement` or call `SQLBuilder_MTC.SQLSelect( "*" )`.
 Each function in the `SQLBuilder_MTC.Statement` will return itself so you can chain the calls together.